 For some chronic pain conditions, such as IBS or Crohns, what you eat will play a big part in how you feel; for all of us, having a balanced diet is essential to our feelings of well-being.
 Unfortunately, this is often one of the first things to go when we are feeling run down.
-Our Peer Support Group suggested making meals in advance and freezing when we are having good days, asking friends and family to help out by providing meals for us and keeping healthy snacks around the house and out with us.
+Our community suggested making meals in advance and freezing when we are having good days, asking friends and family to help out by providing meals for us and keeping healthy snacks around the house and out with us.

 “I suffer from IBS.
 It took a long time to figure out what foods to stay away from but once I found my ‘safe foods’ the rest became easier.
 On my more functional days I would prepare large meals that I would box up and freeze for when I’m too low to look after myself properly.

 Chamomile tea helps my muscles to relax (sometimes the pain causes me to clench up which causes more pain) and peppermint tea can also help with digestive issues.

 Sometimes ibs took a toll on my social life, like having meals out with friends.
 Don’t let it isolate you.
 Find a way around it, invite them over for dinner, have a picnic, or go somewhere you’re allowed to bring your own food.”